zuojianfa/ca-lang/README.md

   - [ ] function definition can be in any scope
   - [ ] support never return type `!` like rust

+-[x] object oriented
+  - [x] support class implementation
+	- [x] changing function defined in global scope into local scopes
+	- [x] support inner function definition in a function
+	- [x] support impl statement in function
+	- [x] support function definition in any scope
+	- [x] support call method with form a.b.c.method1()
+	- [x] support domain call with form AA::new()
+	- [x] use self as first method parameter which stand for the pointer to the object
+	- [ ] use Self as returned parameter
+	- [ ] allow function closure
+  - [ ] support trait

 ## Makefile